 - Other back issues

-Benefits and Risks of Back Pain Epidural Shots
+Benefits and Risks of Epidural Steroid Injections

 Of course, the biggest reason to consider an epidural lumbar injection is for back or leg pain relief.
 The procedure is considered minimally invasive and only takes a few minutes.
 You can go home the same day.
 On the downside, there may be side effects and possible complications.